adamolnar/Final_Project/MANUAL_TESTING.md

 1. Open a web browser.

-2. Navigate to the URL where the author access request page template is used [request_author_access.html](https://final-project-ada-02b27917ae0c.herokuapp.com/request-author-access/).
+2. Navigate to the URL where the author access request page template is used [Author Access Request](https://final-project-ada-02b27917ae0c.herokuapp.com/request-author-access/).

 **Expected Results:**
 - The author access request page template should render without errors.